ccb012100/dev-notes/vscode.md

 3. Click on the element you want to inspect the context for

 This will print the current context will be logged to the Developer Tools javascript console

+## Change font size for tab titles, sidebar, etc.

+In settings, change `window.zoomLevel`, then change `editor.fontSize` to adjust the editor font to the new zoom level.